 Medication

 The Cuyahoga County Sheriff’s Office provides an ongoing disposal option for medication.
 The Sheriff’s RX Drug Drop Box program allows residents to deposit unused, unwanted or expired prescription drugs at drop boxes in participating law enforcement agencies across Cuyahoga County.
-Drop off medications at the Parma Police Department or find other locations at http://www.rxdrugdropbox.org/.
+Unwanted or expired medications can also be dropped off at the Parma Police Department or at these other locations:

 Propane Tanks